mcruz206/LearnAI-Bootcamp/lab02.3-cognitive_services/README.md

     var faces = await FaceServiceHelper.DetectAsync(imageStreamCallback, returnFaceId: true, returnFaceLandmarks: false, returnFaceAttributes: DefaultFaceAttributeTypes);

 If there's more than one face, we'll need to make a list of the insights, and then cycle through each.
+You'll need to determine how we add the `detectedFace` attributes to FaceInsights.
 Here's a skeleton of the code you'll need to complete:

     List<FaceInsights> faceInsightsList = new List<FaceInsights>();
     foreach (Face detectedFace in faces)